myriadsocial/myriad-scripts/README.md

 The script will automatically perform the following steps:
 1. Myriad Address Snapshotter
-2. MongoDB Migration
-3. Substrate Address Extractor
+2. Substrate Address Extractor
-4. Rococo Airdrop
+3. Rococo Airdrop

 ### 3. Manual Process (if needed)